 Starfall also began as Stephen wanted to create a resource to help children like himself.

-At the time, Preschool and Kindergarten parents and teachers were often left to piece their own curricula together which left many educational gaps.
+At the time, Preschool and Kindergarten parents and teachers were often left to piece their curricula together, leaving many educational gaps.

 Also, they wanted mathematics to include higher-level thinking rather than strict rote memorization.

 WHEN Did Starfall Begin?

-Since 2002 which is now around 19 years.
+Since 2002, which is now around 19 years.

 - 2002- Starfall.com Opens

 - 2009 – First Edition K ELA Released

 - 2017 – Second Edition K ELA Released